 Are you interested in microneedling?
 Microneedling is a great way to fade acne scars, fine lines, and keep skin looking youthful overall.

 Microneedling is also known as collagen induction therapy.
 Microneedling is a non-invasive procedure where several sterile micro needles are pressed into the skin.
 Thisprocedure is done or performed in order to improve the appearance of acne scars and increase collagen production by creating micro-channels or microholes on the skin.
-Microneedling is often done by a professional in a clinical environment however less invasive home options are available too.
+Microneedling is often done by a professional in a clinical environment however less invasive home options with shorter needles are available too.

 If you are doing microneedling yourself, these aftercare guidelines below can be followed.

 Microneedling aftercare tips include the following:

 How does microneedling work?

 Our skin is the largest organ and it provides indispensable protection for us.
 Skin is divided into two layers, the Epidermis and Dermis.

 Microneedling works by encouraging your skin to make more collagen.
 The idea is that pinpricks from the procedure cause slight injury to the skin and that the skin responds by making new collagen-rich tissue.
 This new skin tissue is, in turn, more even in tone and texture.
 It’s normal for the skin to lose collagen via age or injury.
 By encouraging the skin to make new tissue, it'll help keep skin firmer, too.